Updated:25-03-2025

 Computerized tomography (CT scan) also called CT, combines a series of X-ray views taken from many different angles and computer processing to create cross-sectional images of the bones and soft tissues inside your body.

-A CT sweep can be utilized to study all parts of your body, for example, the midsection, stomach, pelvis, or an arm or leg.
+A CT scan can be utilized to study all parts of the body, including the midsection, stomach, pelvis, and arm or leg.

 It can take pictures of body organs, for example, the liver, pancreas, entrails, kidneys, bladder, adrenal organs, lungs, and heart.

-It utilizes a consistent light emission beams to take a gander at development inside the body.
-It permits the specialist to see your organs move or to guide a biopsy needle or other instrument into the correct place inside your body.
+This permits the specialist to see the organs move or to guide a biopsy needle or other instrument into the correct place inside the body.

 - A CT scan can discover a tumor in the pancreas or irritation of the pancreas.